MIROptics/QiskitBlocks/README.md

 - Click the *Play Game* button, waiting a few seconds while the new world is generated and lighted.

-- When you're in the starting room with all of the quantum operation blocks on the wall, use the W, A, S, D keys to walk up to the sign on the right side of the door.
-Right-click the sign and follow the instructions.
-Have fun exploring and solving quantum circuit puzzles!

 ## Installation (by cloning this repo)
 - Download and install [Minetest 5.0.1](https://www.minetest.net/).
 Note: This site has a preferred alternative to MacOS Homebrew installation: https://www.techspot.com/downloads/5585-minetest.html